Eric is a lifelong fan of NFL football who has followed the game for over 40 years.

 Brady makes a good point.
 On the other hand, college football quarterbacks seem able to figure out who is who despite their more casual jersey number regulation.
 However, college football is a simpler game, and no fan wants to see a regression in the quality of NFL football.

 Number changes will make things more confusing for fans, too, and not just because it will be harder to identify players by position.
-Many NFL veteran players have already declared number changes for the 2021 season, while others are waiting until the start of the 2022 season to make the switch.
+Many NFL players chose to change numbers prior to the 2021 season, while others are waiting until the start of the 2022 season to make the switch.

 So, not only will fans need to figure out which players have changed teams due to the usual game of musical chairs brought on by free agency, but they will also have to keep track of what number they are now wearing.

 NFL Jersey FAQ